-What are the benefits of pop-up plazas?
+What are the benefits of these plazas?

 Pop-up plazas transform streets to create public space for walking and cycling, seating, and other activities, so people can do the things they need and like to do, while also practising physical distancing.

 We are committed to supporting Vancouver’s recovery from the COVID-19 crisis through initiatives that focus on the recovery of our local communities, businesses and non-profits.

 On June 12, we installed our first pop-up plaza at E 27th Ave and Fraser St. We installed four additional plazas on June 22.
 We will be installing more in the coming weeks.

 We continue to work with residents, partner businesses and other organizations to make sure that the spaces are maintained, inclusive and comfortable.
 Our pop-up plaza partners manage street furniture, cleanliness and activities at the plazas, and work with the City on ongoing maintenance and improvements to the spaces.

 We want your feedback on pop-up plazas throughout the city.
 Ongoing monitoring, along with public feedback and guidance from the Provincial Health Officer, will help us improve these spaces over time.
 In addition, it will help us to determine whether any of these temporary plazas should remain in place after the recovery period.